 There is more to Liverpool than a couple of football clubs and pop bands.
 In the harbour area it is easy to notice the Liverpool’s legacy as a major port in the cross-Atlantic slave trade.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name: Liverpool – Maritime Mercantile City

 - Country: United Kingdom of Great Britain and Northern Ireland

 UNESCO’s World Heritage Centre’s short description of site no. 1150:

 “Six areas in the historic centre and docklands of the maritime mercantile City of Liverpool bear witness to the development of one of the world’s major trading centres in the 18th and 19th centuries.
 Liverpool played an important role in the growth of the British Empire and became the major port for the mass movement of people, e.g. slaves and emigrants from northern Europe to America.
 Liverpool was a pioneer in the development of modern dock technology, transport systems and port management.
 The listed sites feature a great number of significant commercial, civic and public buildings, including St George’s Plateau.”

-Liverpool is football, the Beatles and the docklands.
-Period.
-From my blog describing my 2010 visit I clip this:
+Liverpool’s legacy is football, the Beatles and the docklands.
+Here is a quote from my 2010 article:

-Since the mid-1990’s or so the docklands and Liverpool as such, have yet again been filled with life and development, but of a totally different character than before.
+Since the mid-1990’s or so the docklands and Liverpool as such, are yet again full of life and development, but of a totally different character than before.
 Today the Albert docks which we visited houses museums, several bars and restaurants and many shops.
-Liverpool together with my home town Stavanger was in 2008 the European Capital of Culture and several areas of the city were also included on UNESCO’s World Heritage List in 2004.»
+The city, together with my home town Stavanger, was in 2008 the European Capital of Culture.